HuggingGraph: Understanding the Supply Chain of LLM Ecosystem: Methodology

 \subsection{LLM Supply Chain Graph}

-With the collected metadata, we construct a directed heterogeneous graph to model the LLM supply chain.
-In this graph, a node denotes different types of datasets and models, including base, fine-tune, adapter, quantization, and merge models.
+The collected metadata can be accurately modeled by the graph data structure.
+It is a directed heterogeneous graph, where a node denotes different types of datasets and models, including base, fine-tune, adapter, quantization, and merge models.
 An edge denotes the dependency relationship between them, including model-model, dataset-dataset, and model-dataset relationships.

 Figure~\ref{fig:sample_subgraph} shows a simplified supply chain subgraph centering on a base model \textit{Meta-llama}. \textit{(i) Model-model relationship.} To further identify the supply chain relationship, we will check the relevant data fields.
 In particular, given a model in Hugging Face, there are data fields ``\texttt{finetune}'' that show which models are fine-tuned from this model.
 Similarly, ``\textit{adapter}'', ``\textit{quantization}'', \update{and ``\textit{merge}''} show which models are adapted, quantized \update{or merged} from them, respectively.
 With such information, we can construct the supply chain relationship between the models.
 As shown in Figure~\ref{fig:sample_subgraph}, model \textit{Llama-3.3-70B} is fine-tuned from the base model \textit{Meta-llama}.
-Then, it is used by the models \textit{Doctor-Shotgun} and \textit{Llama-3.3-70B-4bit-Vision} to generate an adapter and quantization model, respectively.
+Then, it is used by the models \textit{Doctor-Shotgun} and \textit{Llama-3.3-70B-4bit} to generate an adapter and quantization model, respectively.

 \textit{(ii) Dataset–dataset relationship.} The datasets within the LLM supply chain might overlap, build upon, or extend from each other.
 For example, a dataset may be a subset or modified version of another.
 To capture such information, we connect them with two types of edges. \textit{(1) Subset relationships} arise when a dataset is explicitly documented as a subsample or partition of another.
-For instance, a dataset named ``C4\_200M'' is described as a subset of ``C4''. \textit{(2) Modified versions} represent updates or enhanced variants of existing datasets.
-For example, ``TruthfulQA\_v2'' incorporates corrections and improvements over an earlier version, ``TruthfulQA\_v1''.
+For instance, a dataset named \textit{``C4\_200M''} is described as a subset of \textit{``C4''}. \textit{(2) Modified versions} represent updates or enhanced variants of existing datasets.
+For example, \textit{``TruthfulQA\_v2''} incorporates corrections and improvements over an earlier version, \textit{``TruthfulQA\_v1''}.